atakanturg/atakanturg/README.md

 # Hello.

-I am a developer interested in functional web applications, photonic and neuromorphic chips as a solution for the AI energy crisis, and using AI tools in product development (like vibecoding).
+I am interested in functional web applications, photonic and neuromorphic chips as a solution for the AI energy crisis, and using AI tools in product development (like vibecoding).

 ### Deployed Projects
-**[WEBSITE LINK](https://draft-mve.vercel.app)** *Developed and launched the prototype websitew for my high school entrepreneurship club.*
+**[WEBSITE LINK](https://draft-mve.vercel.app)** *Developed and launched the prototype website for my high school entrepreneurship club.*
 - Built using [JavaScript, HTML, TypeScript+more.
 I used Three,js and WebGL for the 3d effects]
 - Focused on clean UI and functionality for the members (no more google forms links needed in every email)